7 Awesome Bucks Weekend Ideas In The Southern Highlands

 Spend the afternoon at the Berrima Clay Target Club.
 They happily host bucks groups.
 Base yourself in the town of Berrima and head to PepperGreen Estate’s Tasting Room for something awesome to eat.
 They do biiiig servings there and delicious share platters, so no one will be going hungry.
 If you want some space to yourself, PepperGreen’s Private Cellar Room is the perfect place to kick back, have a few laughs, drink amazing local wine and eat kickbutt food.
 Then head to the newly refurbished Surveyor General Inn just up the road for some quiet nightcaps.

 7 // Going bush

 If going off grid and getting back to nature with the boys is how the groom relaxes, there are plenty of awesome camping spots in the Highlands to escape to.
 Combine a night in the bush with a gravel ride.
 There are some great places west of the Hume out towards Canyonleigh.
-Give Col Wooderson at The Fixed Wheel a call or drop into their store in Bowral – he’s right across combining gravel riding with a night under the stars.
-Get kitted up while you’re there too!
+Give the team at The Fixed Wheel a call or drop into their store in Bowral for some more info and get kitted up while you’re there too!

 This blog features friends and advertisers of The Fold Southern Highlands and is fully endorsed by The Fold Southern Highlands.
 We strongly believe in the businesses and all the information we share with you on The Fold and we're excited to share the amazing stories and adventures of our local businesses.
 We want to say a BIG thank you to you for supporting our sponsors who help make The Fold possible.